TheSwerik/PoEGamblingHelper/README.md

 ﻿# Path of Exile Gambling Helper

-A Web-Tool for Calculating if gambles in Path of Exile are profitable or not.
+A Web-Tool for Calculating if gambles in Path of Exile are profitable or not: https://poegamblinghelper.swerik.dev

 ## How to use